grycap/scar/examples/imagemagick/README.md

 The converted image to grayscale will be available in `s3://scar-test/output/homer.png`

 The first invocation will take considerable longer time than most of the subsequent invocations since the container will be cached.

+You can upload as many images as you want.
+Multiple concurrent Lambda invocations will be performed to transform in parallel the images.